Search

 Teaching & Learning supports many learning technologies and has provided a collection of articles and resources to assist instructors.

-As you access these guides, please remember the most important rule to implementing new tools—that they serve a purpose or contribute to students’ reaching course learning objectives.
+As you access these guides, please remember the most important rule to implementing new tools is that they serve a purpose or support students in reaching course learning objectives.

 Teaching with Canvas